omarroth/audible.cr/README.md

 }
 ```

-Very few endpoints have been fully documented, as a large amount of functionality is not testable from the app or functionality is unknown.
-Most calls need to be authenticated in the same way as in [usage](#Usage).
+Few endpoints have been fully documented, as a large amount of functionality is not testable from the app or functionality is unknown.
+Most calls need to be authenticated.

 For `%s` substitutions the value is unknown or can be inferred from the endpoint. `/1.0/catalog/products/%s` for example requires an `asin`, as in `/1.0/catalog/products/B002V02KPU`.

 Each bullet below refers to a parameter for the request with the specified method and URL.

 Responses will often provide very little info without `response_groups` specified.
 Multiple response groups can be specified, for example: `/1.0/catalog/products/B002V02KPU?response_groups=product_plan_details,media,review_attrs`.
-When providing an invalid response group, the server will return an error response but will not provide any information on available response groups.
+When providing an invalid response group, the server will return an error response but will not provide information on available response groups.

 ### GET /0.0/library/books

+#### Deprecated: Use `/1.0/library`

 - purchaseAfterDate: mm/dd/yyyy
 - sortByColumn: [SHORT_TITLE, strTitle, DOWNLOAD_STATUS, RUNNING_TIME, sortPublishDate, SHORT_AUTHOR, sortPurchDate, DATE_AVAILABLE]
 - sortInAscendingOrder: [true, false]

+### GET /1.0/library

+- num_results: \\d+ (max: 1000)
+- page: \\d+
+- response_groups: [contributors, media, price, product_attrs, product_desc, product_extended_attrs, product_plan_details, product_plans, rating, sample, sku]
+- sort_by: [Length, Narrator, Author, -Title, PurchaseDate, -Length, -Narrator, -Author, Title, -PurchaseDate]

 ### GET /1.0/wishlist